Niksh-Hiremath/firebase-aio/README.md

 # Pyrebase4

-A simple python wrapper for the [Firebase API](https://firebase.google.com).
+A simple async python wrapper for the [Firebase API](https://firebase.google.com).

 ## Installation